markcheret/footnotes/readme.txt

 == Changelog ==

-= 1.1.2 =
+= 1.2.0 =
+- Feature: New button in the WYSIWYG editor and in the plain text editor to easily implement the footnotes tag
+- Feature: Icon for the WYSIWYG-editor button
+- Feature: Pre defined footnote short codes and **experimental setting** for a user defined short code
+- Feature: Plugin Widget to define where the reference container shall appear when set to "widget area"
 - Update: Moved footnotes 'love' settings to a separate container
 - Bugfix: Setting for the position of the "reference container" works for the options "footer", "end of post" and "widget area"
-- Add: Pre defined footnote short codes and possibility for a user defined short code
-- Add: Plugin Widget to define where the reference container shall appear when set to "widget area"
 - Update: Translation for new settings and for the Widget description
-- Add: New button in the WYSIWYG editor and in the plain text editor to easily implement the footnotes tag
-- Add: Icon for the WYSIWYG-editor button

 = 1.1.1 =
 - Feature: Short code to not display the 'love me' slug on specific pages ( short code = [[no footnotes: love]] )